drone-ah/wordsonsand/blog/content/posts/golang/inscribe.md

 > ⚠️ **Warning**: Key ordering is lost
 >
 > Due to the way maps work, the key ordering is lost More accurately, the keys
-> end up ordered.
+> are sorted alphabetically during write.
 >
-> It fully rewrites the frontmatter, which also means that double quotes migh
+> It fully rewrites the frontmatter, which also means that double quotes might
 > disappear etc.

 ## In Place Merging of Updates

-If it is important to keep the frontmatter formatting as much as possible, we need to a bigger sledgehammer.
+If it is important to keep the frontmatter formatting as much as possible, we need to bigger sledgehammer.

-ChatGPT helped me figure out a solution which involved using `yaml.Node`
+I explored an approach using yaml.Node with ChatGPT's help.

 I fitted it into the `Format` as well